Why Bitcoin is More Useful Than Gold

 Governments don’t want gold to leave their shores, so they do everything in their power to make sure it stays.

-And if they do honour it and send the gold to the owner, how long will it take to send and how much will the logistics and security cost for sending it?
+And if they do honour it and send the gold to the owner, how long will it take to send?
+And how much will the logistics and security cost for sending it?
 A lot.
 With Bitcoin you have none of these worries.
+Yet another reason Bitcoin is better than gold.

 Bitcoin is The Best and Safest Way to Transact

-As we know, sending gold around the world is painstakingly slow and very expensive if you are rich enough to do so.
+As we know, sending gold around the world is painstakingly slow and very expensive and worrying if you are rich enough to do so.

 With Bitcoin, you can send a transaction to anybody, anywhere, and at any time.
 There is no down time for Bitcoin, it never closes, and the Bitcoin protocol and network ensures every single transaction arrives at its intended destination.

-Your transaction will be completed without the need of trusted third parties, such as banks and payment transmitting companies, as it’s all in the Bitcoin code.
+Your transaction will be completed without the need of trusted third parties, such as banks and payment transmitting companies.
+It’s all in the Bitcoin code.

 This means that two people or companies who want to do business can send each other value very quickly, and at a fraction of the cost banks will charge, no matter where they are in the world.

-There’s no authority that can censor this operation, and we don’t need to question its authenticity, and there’s no way that the Bitcoin will not arrive in the receiver’s Bitcoin address.
+There’s no authority that can censor this operation, and we don’t need to question its authenticity.
+And as long as you put in the correct address, there’s no way the Bitcoin will not arrive in the receiver’s Bitcoin address.

 In fact, Bitcoin cannot not arrive at the Bitcoin address you send it to.
 Think about that, your transaction will definitely go to the intended address and cannot go astray.